tscholze/kotlin-kpi-native-blinkt/README.md

 # Kpi.KBlinkt

-> A demo how to work with Kotlin Native to access GPIO pins on a Raspberry Pi.
+> A simple program to understand how to work with Kotlin Native to access GPIO pins on a Raspberry Pi.
+It also features a Ktor-based web interface in addition to just using `curl`.

 ## tl;dr